FTSE knocked by weak commods ahead of Fed decision

 "Ironically, it is when a trading range becomes a 'comfort zone' that a break-out starts to become more likely.
 Critical support is in the region of 5,130 while resistance is at 5,450 or so," McNamara added.

-Specialty miners .FTNMX1770 were the biggest FTSE 100 fallers, with Chilean copper miner Antofagasta (ANTO.L) the worst off, down 6.7 percent, while Rio Tinto (RIO.L) shed 4.2 percent as the copper price dropped to its lowest level since November 2010.
+Specialty miners were the biggest FTSE 100 fallers, with Chilean copper miner Antofagasta the worst off, down 6.7 percent, while Rio Tinto shed 4.2 percent as the copper price dropped to its lowest level since November 2010.

-Integrated oils .FTMNX0630 also suffered, led by BP (BP.L) down 2.5 percent, on worries that the Fed's expected stimulus measures will not be enough to prevent global economic growth dipping back once again.
+Integrated oils also suffered, led by BP down 2.5 percent, on worries that the Fed's expected stimulus measures will not be enough to prevent global economic growth dipping back once again.

 Investors expected the U.S. central bank, which concludes a two-day policy meeting on Wednesday, to push down already low long-term interest rates by tilting its portfolio towards longer maturities in a move known as 'Operation Twist', rather than announce more quantitative easing.